corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/nodes/developing/new-commands.md

 Commands:

-  endpoint  Performs operations on HTTP RPC endpoints.
-HTTP RPC endpoints
+  endpoint  Performs operations on HTTP-RPC endpoints.
+HTTP-RPC endpoints
               should be created first before any subsequent commands executed on them. flow      Allows you to start and kill flows, list the ones available and to